DOhlsson/runar/README.md

 Watches for changes in files and RUNs And Restarts a program.
 A resource-efficient replacement for nodemon

 # Goals
-To have a binary that is container friendly, dependency-free and of small size
+To have a binary that is container friendly, dependency-free and small

 # TODO

 ### features
+* exclude files
+* timer sigterm -> sigkill
+  * flag
 * more tests
+* dig deeper into signalfd and epoll
 * trap sigterm & sigint and send it to prog
-* timer sigterm -> sigkill
-* exclude files
 * better logging function
 * handle stdin
-* more cli options
 * multi restart backoff
 * minirunar more like a  C program, to get real small
 * improve config handling, moving opt\_files looks weird